Zosui (Japanese Rice Soup with Egg)

 Ladle the zosui into small bowls, top with chopped scallions (optional), and enjoy this comforting Japanese rice soup!

-Want More Plant-Based Ideas?
+Want more Japanese Plant-Based Ideas?

-More Soup Recipes You Will Love
+More Japanese Soup Recipes You Will Love

 Leave a Rating!

 I hope you enjoy this Zosui!
-If you try it, don’t forget to leave a rating to share your thoughtsโI love hearing from you!
+If you try it, don’t forget to leave a rating to share your thoughts—I love hearing from you!

 Zosui (Japanese Rice Soup with Egg)